Starting Up A Care Farm

 The Therapeutic route is geared to the needs of prospective and new care farmers and has been developed with SF&G and Access To Farms.
 It is delivered by experienced care farmers and includes work to take you through the Care Farming Code of Practice.

 Further details about courses and booking forms are available from:

 Tel: 01373 302204; email: email@example.com

-As far as Care Farming UK is aware, there is no funding specifically available for setting up a care farm.
+As far as SF&G is aware, there is no funding specifically available for setting up a care farm.
 Some care farms have accessed money from DEFRA for capital works and others have received money following bids they put in to charitable organisations.